devflowinc/ruby-sdk/docs/FileApi.md

 Delete File

 Delete File  Delete a file from S3 attached to the server based on its id.
-This will disassociate chunks from the file, but will not delete the chunks.
-We plan to add support for deleting chunks in a release soon.
-Auth'ed user must be an admin or owner of the dataset's organization to upload a file.
+This will disassociate chunks from the file, but only delete them all together if you specify delete_chunks to be true.
+Auth'ed user must be an admin or owner of the dataset's organization to delete a file.

 ### Examples